elastic-interval/pretenst-com/_drafts/2020-06-22-diamond-of-tension.md

 In this project I'm setting out to commit a heinous violation of my tightly held tensegrity principles.
 I believe that there are certain foundational ideas in tensegrity structures, and one of them is that any element relationships which introduce shear, bending, or torque are forbidden.

 That is not to say that you can't just do it, but I argue that a crisp definition is best for establishing the category.
 A useful taxonomy of tensegrity structures should, for example, clearly separate structures that require gravity for their tension to act.
-These are lovely structures which behave in interesting ways, but they should be distinguished from tensegrity structures which are "pretenst" (actually "pretensioned") such that they are stiff in the absence of gravity.
+These are lovely structures which behave in interesting ways, but they should be distinguished from tensegrity structures which are "pretensioned" such that they are stiff in the absence of gravity.

-It's an other violation that I am going to commit here, but it's for a noble cause: to illustrate a point and help me think through potential innovations which make building these structures easier.
+It's a different violation that I am going to commit here, but it's for a noble cause: to illustrate a point and help me think through potential innovations which make building these structures easier.
+This tensegrity will exert a force which would tend to bend its struts, which is **not done**.

 ## Scaffolding

 The basic structure is the same six-strut "brick" as [last time](/construction/2020/06/15/prefab-tension-1), but this time I'm not interested in tightness or the separation of tension from compression.

-This will be a quick and dirty build, and I will use this nice scaffolding element that I once made with my friend [Graham Smith](https://grahamthomassmith.com/curriculum-vitae/) at his "Harbour Hut" workshop across the river in Amsterdam (the Hut has since been bulldozed to make room for fancy homes).
+This will be a quick and dirty build, and I will use this nice "nucleus" scaffolding element that I once made with my friend [Graham Smith](https://grahamthomassmith.com/curriculum-vitae/) at his "Harbour Hut" workshop across the river in Amsterdam (the Hut has since been bulldozed to make room for fancy homes).

 ![phi24][phi24-0]